tridactyl/tridactyl/doc/amo.md

 **Control your browser with your keyboard _only_.**

 Replace Firefox's control mechanism with one modelled on VIM.
-This is a "Firefox Quantum" replacement for VimFX, Vimperator and Pentadactyl.
+We were heavily inspired by VimFX, Vimperator and Pentadactyl, but more modern equivalents are Vimium or qutebrowser.
 Most common tasks you want your browser to perform are bound to a single key press:

 -   You want to open a new tab?
 Hit `t`.
 -   You want to follow that link?
 Hit `f` and type the displayed label.
 (Note: hint characters should be typed in lowercase.)